 Present a final exhibition of works, including installing, lighting, and publicizing the exhibition; hosting the reception; and speaking publicly at the event.

-Studio (7 units), Graduate Seminar (4 units), Installation Class (3 units), Written Statement (1 unit)
+Studio Art (7 units), Graduate Seminar (4 units), Spatial Engagement Practicum (3 units), Written/Video Statement Practicum (1 unit)

 Faculty & Research